totry16/ExcelHints/README.md

 ✔ Preformatting.
 - Dates: E.g. number "1.1" &rarr; "1.jan" &rarr; "1.jan.21" &rarr; "44197" (datenumber)
 - Characters: "1" &rarr; with a hidden character "'1" &rarr; which will not be included in the calculation.
-Usually due to imported columns of numbers, but the entry was interpretated as a character.
+Usually due to imported columns of numbers, but the entry was interpreted as a character.

 ✔  Distorted cell relationship, no warning: